TEJ-Fellowship/tej-bootcamp/senior-phase/css-project/README.md

 1. start from the big components
 1. design the smaller components independently, without worrying how they will fit into the bigger picture

+### 3. tricks

+1. define different behavior based on break-points using classes

 ---

 ### Tools